chazkiker2/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+  `useRouteMatch` is used to obtain the `match` object, which contains information React Router's behind the scenes functionality.
+The `match` object contains information about how a `<Route path>` matched to a URL, thus allowing developers to access a match without rendering a `<Route>`.
+All in all, the `useRouteMatch` hook provides a far simpler and more flexible way to manipulate React Router.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+  Form validation is a way of checking user input to make sure it is formatted the right way and provides the correct information.
+When you order a pizza, you probably have to put your credit card in to pay for that pizza.
+If you were to type your name into that box instead of a card number, the pizza place's website would not let you complete the order.
+They use form validation for that to happen.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+  End-To-End is a testing technique that focuses on every part of a software product from head to toe.
+End to end (E2E) testing is used as a wholistic approach to make sure the software being tested looks good regarding UI, feels good in the UX, and works well behind the scenes.
+E2E testing simulates real user behavior to validate the system behavior and the integration & data integrity of each component.

 ## Instructions